jocerfranquiz/lispy/README.md

 tea> ^C
 No more tea for now.
 Goodbye...
 ```

-Check the tests folder for more examples
+You can load and execute `.tea` files: `$ ./tea <filename>`.
+Check the tests folder for more examples.

 # Requirements
 Nothing.
-Pure Python Standard Library magic!.
+Pure Python Standard Library magic!

-Although, you can unse `pytest 7.3+` in case you want to run the tests.
+Although, you can use `pytest 7.3+` in case you want to run the tests.